 Striking military police in Brazil agree to return to work

-A police officer walks next to uniforms painted with red ink to symbolize blood, during a protest in Rio de Janeiro, Brazil, Friday, Feb 10, 2017.
-Relatives of Military Police members are demanding better salaries and labor conditions and they block the exits not allowing the officers to go work.
+Relatives of Military Police members are demanding better salaries and labor... .
+Uniforms painted with red ink to symbolize blood, are set on the ground by relatives of military police members during a protest in Rio de Janeiro, Brazil, Friday, Feb 10, 2017.

 Discussions